Thank you for reading our post, please rate this article at the end.

 So, you can conveniently launch your rowboat, paddleboat, canoe, standup, or kayak in any Penn state-governed waters.

-Cost of a Boat Launch Permit in Penn State
+Cost of a Boat Launch Permit in Pennsylvania

 A launch permit is valid for up to two years.
-You can apply for either a one- or two-year permit.
-Each application costs differently.
+You can apply for either a one- or two-year permit, and each application costs differently.

-The cost of a boat launch permit in Pennsylvania varies depending on several factors, including whether the boat is registered in Pennsylvania or another state, and whether the permit is for a motorized or non-motorized watercraft.
+The cost of a boat launch permit in Pennsylvania varies depending on several factors, including whether the boat is registered in Pennsylvania or another state and whether the permit is for motorized or non-motorized watercraft.

-For Pennsylvania residents, the cost of an annual launch permit for a motorized watercraft is $12, while a 2-year launch permit costs $22.
-For non-motorized watercraft, such as kayaks or canoes, an annual launch permit is $10, while a 2-year permit is $18.
+For Pennsylvania residents, an annual launch permit for a motorized watercraft costs $18, while a two-year permit costs $26.
+For non-motorized watercraft, such as kayaks or canoes, an annual launch permit costs $14, while a two-year permit costs $22.

-For out-of-state residents, the cost of an annual launch permit for a motorized watercraft is $24, while a 2-year launch permit costs $44.
-For non-motorized watercraft, an annual launch permit is $20, while a 2-year permit is $36.
+For out-of-state residents, an annual launch permit for a motorized watercraft is $24, while a 2-year launch permit costs $44.
+An annual launch permit for non-motorized watercraft costs $20, while a 2-year permit costs $36.

 In addition to these fees, there may be additional charges for certain facilities or amenities, such as camping, parking, or use of shower facilities.